jamesdstorr/Capstone-Little-Lemon-Restaurant/README.md

 # Scenario
 Little Lemon has faced difficulties with the reserve-a-table feature on its website.
 The feature doesn’t exist in the navigation bar and there is no specific button on its homepage to highlight this option.

+# Notes
+In my Booking form, I have included custom built components to keep my code clean and to demonstrate re-usability The real API provided by the course did not work, and so I built a FakeAPI function to simulate the API behaviour